Saad Esporte Clube

-Saad Esporte Clube – since 2009 commonly MS/Saad – is a Brazilian association football club founded 1961 in São Caetano do Sul on the outskirts of São Paulo.
+Saad Esporte Clube was a Brazilian association football club founded 1961 in São Caetano do Sul on the outskirts of São Paulo.
 In the latter part of the first decade of the 21st century, the club established an autonomous department in Campo Grande, the capital of the state of Mato Grosso do Sul, as the main focus of its notable activities.
 In between, the club also represented the city of Águas de Lindóia in the São Paulo state hinterland.

 Saad EC participated from 1974 for two years in the first division of the São Paulo State Championship.
-From 2010 the club played three seasons in the first division of Mato Grosso do Sul.
+From 2010, the club played three seasons in the first division of Mato Grosso do Sul.

 The Saad women's team, established in 1985, dominated the 1990s and won practically three national championships between 1996 and 2003.
 Its last success was winning the first official cup competition in 2007, then lining up nominally as Mato Grosso do Sul FC.